OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

     </VersionOverrides>
     ```

+1. Save your changes.

 # [Teams Manifest (developer preview)](#tab/jsonmanifest)

 > [!IMPORTANT]
 > Append-on-send and prepend-on-send aren't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
 This tab is for future use.

-1. Open the manifest.json file.
+1. Open the **manifest.json** file.

 1. Add the following object to the "extensions.runtimes" array.
 Note the following about this code.

-   - The "minVersion" of the Mailbox requirement set is set to "1.9" so the add-in cannot be installed on platforms and Office versions where this feature is not supported.
+   - The "minVersion" of the Mailbox requirement set is set to "1.9", so the add-in can't be installed on platforms and Office versions where this feature isn't supported.
-   - The "id" of the runtime is set to the descriptive name "function_command_runtime".
+   - The "id" of the runtime is set to the descriptive name, "function_command_runtime".
    - The "code.page" property is set to the URL of UI-less HTML file that will load the function command.
-   - The "lifetime" property is set to "short" which means that the runtime starts up when the function command button is selected and and shuts down when the function completes.
+   - The "lifetime" property is set to "short", which means that the runtime starts up when the function command button is selected and shuts down when the function completes.
 (In certain rare cases, the runtime shuts down before the handler completes.
 See [Runtimes in Office Add-ins](../testing/runtimes.md).)
    - There's an action to run a function named "appendDisclaimerOnSend".
 You'll create this function in a later step.

     ```json